MaksymSolovianchyk/radar_ai_detector/TRAINING.md

 ### TRAINING TUTORIAL
-This tutorial provides shorter and already evaluated information, that can also be found in the
+This tutorial provides shorter and already evaluated information, which can also be found in the
 ```
 stm32ai-modelzoo-services/
   image_classification/